ivngzmn/pure-notes-azure-auth/README.md

-# ToDo App
+# Pure ToDo App

-A simple ToDo app with Azure AD authentication with use of MongoDB Atlas to save each users ToDo list.
+A ToDo app with Azure AD authentication with use of MongoDB Atlas.
+Users can login to their profile and find their list of tasks.
+They can add new tasks through an input, which they can then edit or delete all tasks in their profile.

 **Link to project:**(https://todo-auth-mvc.herokuapp.com/)